-Details of the members of the board, their experience, expertise, qualifications, term of office, relationships affecting their independence and their independent status are set out in the directors' report under the heading "Information on directors" on pages 8 to 10.
-At the date of signing the directors' report, there is one executive director and four non-executive directors.
+Details of the members of the board, their experience, expertise, qualifications, term of office, relationships affecting their independence and their independent status are set out in the directors' report under the heading "Information on directors" on pages 8 to 11.
+At the end of the financial year, there were four non-executive directors.
+At the date of signing of the directors' report there are two non-executive directors.